These tasty pork sliders are made with shredded, seasoned pork on sweet rolls, and you can bake up a big batch to make everyone happy!

 - I use sweet King’s Hawaiian rolls in this recipe.
 Other slider rolls work just as well if you prefer a less sweet bread.

-You will love the sweet-savory flavor combination of shredded, seasoned pork, sautéed onions, and Pepper Jack cheese.
+You will love the sweet-savory flavor combination of seasoned pork, sautéed onions, and spicy Pepper Jack cheese on soft Hawaiian rolls.

-The recipe for these pork sliders is below!
-And here are a few more dinner ideas for you:
+The recipe for these Shredded Pork Sliders is below!
+And here are a few more savory, baked recipes for you:

 📖 Recipe